Is there a definitive How To Bet On Horse Racing ‘bible’ that Australian punters can refer to that will ensure profitable punting?

 But, a punter without logical horse racing betting strategies to take full advantage is giving up massive potential future income.
 Make sure your service has long-term auditable results of EVERY selection.
 The raceday selection data must have been uploaded BEFORE the races with the actual results added after the event.

 Record EVERY Bet

 May not sound very important but one thing every professional insists on is keeping meticulous records of every bet.
 You must be able to analyse past data to keep improving methods and keep abreast of what is working best.

 The one thing that wipes most ordinary punters out is that run of outs.
 It is not a matter of if, but when that bad run will come along.

 The bank may be in place but as soon as it comes under threat, most find they haven’t really committed like they thought they had.

 This one should sound obvious to all punters, but it’s amazing how many still take tote odds, starting price or otherwise lower odds than Top-Fluctuations or Best of The Best.

-The long term difference a couple of percent better odds makes would surprise most punters.
+The long term difference a couple of percent better odds makes would surprise most Horse Punting.
 Today’s markets are tighter than ever.
 We have greedy Governments and greedy corporate bookies.
 It’s a sad mix so don’t give away an edge that you can control to some degree.